 But there were many more including visiting artists and ceramicists.

 Gertrud worked at the Hjorth Pottery from 1949 until her retirement in 1964 .
 For more than 30 years she helped shape the factory’s production.
 Her most well known designs are small figurines, and beautifully patterned hand painted patterned pieces with a traditional folk look to the desisn.

-The striking piece below I believe is from in the 1916 catalogue, the title of which translates as “copies of Bornholm excavations”.
+The striking piece below I believe is a 1960s reproduction of a form from the 1916 catalogue, the title of which translates as “copies of Bornholm excavations”.
 Copies from which age I’m not sure, as Bornholm has been occupied since pre-historic times by several races/tribes of peoples.
-The glaze though looks like one from the 1960s.
-Maybe it was remade then, or maybe it is a piece from 1916 – sometimes you will come across anomalies like this.
-Still a fascinating link to history through a beautifully made piece of early 20th Century pottery.
+Pieces made in 1916 at Hjorth in the style of the excavated pieces usually were not glazed – and definitely not glazed in this more modern style.

 THIS Danish website also has some well researched and nicely photographed articles on Hjorth Pottery.